NASARace/race/doc/manual/design/worldwind.rst

 to this channel to update the local display with remote viewer changes.
 This is a powerful basis to implement applications such as situation rooms because it

-- supports control of synchronization aspects at the local site
+- supports control of synchronization aspects at the local node
 - requires minimal data transfer for updates
 - is robust in terms of re-synchronization